 Smith Rock State Park

-The Monument closes annually for Golden Eagle nesting.
-It usually closes in early January and can go into August if the eagles are successful nesting.
+The Monument is closed for Golden Eagle nesting, effective Jan 10th through July 31st.
 Please respect all park notices and refrain from recreating in this area during the closure.

 Why the closures?